akuroiwa/chess-ant/doc/ant_baits.rst

    / loss evaluation.

    :file:`genPgn.py` automatically plays with stockfish and outputs PGN files.
-By the way, :file:`genPgn.py` contains the Walrus operator, so it only works with Python 3.8 or higher. :file:`importPgn.py` creates a dataset from PGN files.
+By the way, version 0.0.1 of :file:`genPgn.py` contains the walrus operator, so it only works with Python 3.8 or higher. :file:`importPgn.py` creates a dataset from PGN files.
    :file:`chess_classification.py` generates a trained model with simple transformers.
 I plan to use this trained model to replace the rollout of